complexpotato/Faitagram/README.md

 # Faitagram
-A Bruter for Facebook, Twitter, and Instagram.
+A Bruter for FAcebook, twITter, and InstAGRAM.
 Made with python, developed from brut3k1t.

 [You will need python!]